yast/yast.github.io/_posts/2017-05-03-highlights-of-yast-development-sprint-34.md

-The fix was basically just an one-liner which skips the warning when the zKVM virtualization is detected, but the YaST module for ZFCP doesn’t usually receive to much maintenance, so we applied our [boy scout rule][3] and improved the code a bit.
+The fix was basically just an one-liner which skips the warning when the zKVM virtualization is detected, but the YaST module for ZFCP doesn’t usually receive too much maintenance, so we applied our [boy scout rule][3] and improved the code a bit.

 The improvements include using Rubocop for clean and unified coding